rpip/sendhut-envoy/API.original.md

 ## Authentication

-The Sendhut API uses Token authentication .
+The Sendhut API requires authentication by HTTP Basic Auth headers.
+Your API key should be included as the username.
+The password is not required.

+`Basic Y2YyZjJkNmQtYTMxNC00NGE4LWI2MDAtNTA1M2MwYWYzMTY1Og==`

+For Sendhut's internal applications, use the HTTP Basic Auth in combination with the JWT tokens.
-To start sending authenticated HTTP requests on behalf of logged in users, you need to authenticate the user by providng the username and password.
-The login response includes the user's unique token and details.
+To start sending authenticated HTTP requests on behalf of logged in users, you need to authenticate the user by providng the username and password, and receive a JWT token in return.
 Once you have a valid access JWT token you need to add it as a HTTP header to every HTTP request you send to the Sendhut API.

-`Token Y2YyZjJkNmQtYTMxNC00NGE4LWI2MDAtNTA1M2MwYWYzMTY1Og==`

-When the user logs out, this API token is expired, and a new one created the next time the user logs in.
+Use the ``

 ## Metadata: